GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 "She'd look out of her house and see something catch her eye -- how the oak trees were emerging with little leaves -- and she'd write beautiful poetry about it," Stratton said.

-A Berkeley native raised in Pleasanton, Crane married not long after graduating from the Highland School of Nursing in Oakland in 1945.
+A Berkeley native raised in Pleasanton, Crane marriage not long after graduating from the Highland School of Nursing in Oakland in 1945.
 She worked briefly as a school nurse in the Gold Country before having children.

 When her husband was transferred to Casablanca, Morocco, she was inspired by the beauty of the Moorish architecture and began to paint and sketch.
 Later, while living in Colorado, she took up mosaic work and was commissioned by a local church to do two large pieces.

 After divorcing in 1959, she found herself a single mother with two young children.
 She moved to California and returned to nursing, working both for a private physician and at Stanford University Hospital.
-She eventually married pharmacist Larry Crane (who died in 1976) and the couple, seeking to escape the congestion, eventually bought land off Mark West Springs Road in 1968.
+She eventually marriage pharmacist Larry Crane (who died in 1976) and the couple, seeking to escape the congestion, eventually bought land off Mark West Springs Road in 1968.

 Crane, who had always loved growing flowers, took up gardening seriously and by 1973 she purchased Larkfield Nursery.